How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you are happy with the look of your chart or graph, click on the ‘Create Chart’ button …
+Once you are happy with the way your graph or chart appears, click on the ‘Create Chart’ button …

-Note that new visual elements are given a unique ID displayed as a shortcode.
-As you will see very soon, this lets you add charts and graphs to your posts very easily …
+Note that new visual elements are given a unique ID displayed in a shortcode.
+As you will see shortly, this lets you add graphs and charts to your WordPress pages and posts quickly and easily …

-After an element has been added to the ‘Visualizer Library’, you can edit its details, duplicate it, or trash it …
+After an item has been added to the ‘Visualizer Library’, you can edit its details, clone it, or delete it …

-After creating a chart or graph and adding it to Visualizer, it’s simple to insert it into posts and pages.
+After creating a chart or graph and adding it to the Visualizer Library, adding it to your content is really simple.

 First, create a new post or page (or open an existing one) …